- Part Numbers RVK3300 (20K) and RVK3305 (25K)

 3. Finally, the type of maneuvering that will be required while towing.
 Do you anticipate lots of sharp turns while towing, or is it only highway driving with little or no backing?

-You do not need a Teflon lube disc when pulling your RV.
-Using a lube disc is basically a matter of preference.
-Some people find that a disc wears quickly and doesn't last very long.
-A lube disc that is too thick can prevent the kingpin from setting properly in the hitch jaws.
-The other option is to simply apply an automotive type chassis grease to the top plate of the hitch.
+You do not need a lube disc when pulling your RV.
+Using a lube disc is a matter of preference.
+While utilizing a lube disc is a much cleaner option, you can simply apply an automotive type chassis grease to the top plate of the hitch.
 If you would prefer a greaseless option, we highly recommend our Amercan made graphite lube disc. https://www.bwtrailerhitches.com/product/graphite-lube-plate

 All of B&W's 5th wheel hitches utilize a cam action release for the jaws.
 When the latch handle is secured in the closed position, the jaws will stay locked around the kingpin of your trailer for towing.
 When the latch handle is moved to the open position, the tension on the jaws is released, even though they may not visibly pop open.
 If your truck and trailer are on uneven ground, there may be a slight bind between the jaws and trailer kingpin.
 This is normal.
 With the cam mechanism open, there is a nothing holding the jaws together.
 Ensure that the handle pin is in place, keeping the handle in the locked open position, then simply pull forward.
 The jaws will open and you'll be unhitched from your trailer.